Alerts & channels

 Dashboard Kill button

 The Kill button on the Agents page records a kill on the backend.
-The SDK picks it up on its next config sync, and on the agent's next guard.create() it invokes the agent's on_kill callback and then raises BudgetExceededError.
-This is the same stop signal as a budget kill, which is why it runs the same callback and surfaces the same exception.
+The SDK picks it up on its next config sync, and on the agent's next guard.create() it invokes the agent's on_kill callback and then raises a stop exception.
+It runs the same callback as a budget kill, but the callback's reason parameter and the exception type (IngestRejectedError for backend stops, a BudgetExceededError subclass) tell the two apart.

 The kill takes effect on the agent's next LLM call, not the instant you click.
 To make it terminate the process immediately, define an on_kill callback that exits, for example sys.exit(1).
 Without one, the agent stops making LLM calls but any surrounding non-LLM work continues until it finishes on its own.